 Imagine if you will a movie that features Jeremy Irons at his most lecherous and unhinged as he goes on a road trip with his estranged son, played by the wonderful Jack Huston.
 This movie exists and is entitled An Actor Prepares.
 Jeremy Irons gets the laughs as a crass actor, but Huston has to be believable as well, and this is evident by speaking to the actor, who talks so eloquently that it’s a bit like taking a master class in itself.

-The following is a condensed and edited version of our wonderful chat with Jack Huston, who, yes, is part of that family.
+The following is a condensed and edited version of our wonderful chat with Jack Huston, who is, yes, part of that family.

 Brief Take: Do you think of your character Adam as villainous or heroic and misunderstood?